darxide-pl/cakephp-filter/README.md

 class UsersFilter extends BaseFilter
 {
 	/**
-	* Used filter methods should be listed in this property
+	* !
+Used filter methods should be listed in this property - without this - filter will not be executed
 	* @var  array
 	*/
 	protected $filters = [